Ichthyosis in Dogs - Symptoms and Treatment

 Golden Retrievers are the breed most predisposed to ichthyosis and therefore can spread the gene to their offspring, even if the latter are a mixed breed.
 Around 50% of the Golden Retrievers in Europe carry this genetic mutation.

 A DNA test from an oral smear identifies those that possess it.
-This can help to prevent them from crossing and preventing their transmission to puppies, limiting the spread of the disease in dogs.
+This can help to prevent them from crossing and transmitting their transmission to puppies, limiting the spread of the disease in dogs.
 Even dogs which present no symptoms of the disease can spread it to their young.
+Regular genetic testing and responsible breeding practices are crucial in controlling this disease.

 We share more information in our article on things you didn't know about Golden Retrievers.